← Back to Summit Homepage

 NASA's Prithvi Foundation Model Fine-Tuned for the CORDEX ML Downscaling Benchmark Hugo Lee, JPL NASA

-Km-scale, sub-daily machine learning emulation of precipitation from convection-permitting simulations Henry Addison, University of Bristol
+Km-scale, sub-daily machine learning emulation of precipitation from convection-permitting simulations Henry Addison, University of Bristol; PRESENTED BY Elisabeth Kendon, Met Office

 A HEALPix-Zarr-S3 data hub for analysis and AI-ready Earth system data Martin Bergemann, DKRZ